LeBron James has an unusual gift.

 That ability has made James nearly invincible on the basketball court.

-At 6-foot-9, 250-pounds, James can power his way through defenses with a mix of brute force and stunning finesse.
-But what truly separates him from the pack is how he sees the game.
+At 6-foot-9, 250-pounds, James can power his way through defenses with a combination of brute force and stunning finesse.
+But what truly separates him is how he sees the game.

 "There's a lot of people in the league with LeBron's body," Clippers' coach Doc Rivers said.
 "There's no one in the league with his brain."

-James sees things before anyone else.
+James sees things before others.
 He has an encyclopedic knowledge of every player in the league and their tendencies.
 He knows where his teammates should be, and how their defenders will likely react.

 "He knows everybody," Quinn Cook said.
 "He could be last guy on the bench on the team, but he knows he's left-handed, he's a shooter, don't go under him, he's a driver, stuff like that.
 He pays attention to the game, he watches the game and he studies.
 He helps us get prepared just with his voice."

-Before the NBA suspended the season March 11 to help stop the spread of the COVID-19 pandemic, James often chimed in during the Lakers' film sessions, explaining defensive schemes to his teammates, teaching them about a move an opposing player makes and breaking down other team's plays.
+Before the NBA was suspended March 11 because of the COVID-19 pandemic, James often chimed in during the Lakers' film sessions, explaining defensive schemes to his teammates, teaching them about a move an opposing player makes and breaking down other team's plays.

 That's an incredibly unusual skill.
 It's hard enough for most players to even remember what they should be doing.